Mirabel Reid

 Given an initial firing set, a natural question to ask is how the structure of the firing set evolves over time.
 This question depends heavily on the structure of the graph.
 I studied the convergence of this process on geometric random graphs, focusing on a graph structure that had dense local subgraphs.
 In a geometric random graph, the probability of an edge is a function of the distance between its endpoints in a hidden variable space.
 Because this distance can represent physical space, this type of graph is often used to model physical transportation networks.
 It has been studied as a model for networks of neurons in the brain.
 The paper is available here.
 If you are interested, you can also download simulation code at this repository

-In Summer 2023, I interned at the Max Planck Institute for Intelligent Systems, in the Social Foundations of Computation Group.
-I worked with Dr. Samira Samadi on online algorithms for Learning to Defer to human experts.
+In Summer 2023, I interned at the Max Planck Institute for Intelligent Systems with Dr. Samira Samadi on online algorithms for learning to defer to human experts.
+We devised a contextual bandit model of this setting and leveraged the relevant literature to build an efficient algorithm with strong guarantees.

 In Summer 2022, I was an intern at Los Alamos National Laboratory, where I researched the machine learning workflow in the sciences.
 Building ML models in the natural sciences requires a different outlook, often with a heavier focus on data exploration.
 Despite this, most of the literature on the ML workflow focuses soley on industry applications.
 I investigated this disparity and built a metadata visualization platform to meet the data exploration needs of a group at Los Alamos.